kredati/track-changes/tmp/foo.md

 I am another new line

-I am yet another new thing
+I am yet another new